jbhunt/mymltk/README.md

 - Logistic regression classifier
 - Rosenblatt perceptron classifier
 - Fully connected neural network classifier
+- CNN a la AlexNet for image classification
+- RNN for sentiment classification using sequences of words

 ## Classification
 Here's a summary of classifier performance on a binary classification task using the